arthi2900/app1/docs/prd.md

 - Linked to specific school from school master list
 - **School-based isolation**: Can only view and interact with students from their assigned school
 - **Visibility Rules**:
-  - ✅ Can view: Students from their own school\n  - ❌ Cannot view: Principal (even from the same school), Other teachers (even from the same school), Users from other schools
+  - ✅ Can view: Students from their own school
+  - ❌ Cannot view: Principal (even from the same school), Other teachers (even from the same school), Users from other schools

 ### 2.4 Student
 - Exam participation (for assigned school only)